 “Our intent is to engage the public and learn what’s on their minds,” said Natalie Gochnour, director of the Gardner Policy Institute.
 “We will then ask candidates about their approaches to the most important issues of our day – education, tax policy, infrastructure investment and other vital issues impacting Utah.”

-Informed Decisions 2016 will include several Election Briefs that explain why an issue is important, what was learned from the focus groups, what the data teaches us about the issue, and what are the policy options for consideration.
+Informed Decisions 2016 will include several Election Briefs that explain why an issue is important, what was learned from the focus groups, what the data teaches us about the issue, and buy drugs from Canada online pharmacy http://www.canadianpharmacyexpress.com/.

 The Candidate Conversations will be hosted at the iconic and newly restored Wall Mansion on South Temple Street.
 Plans call for these discussions to be hosted “town hall style” similar to the widely popular CNN Town Hall format hosted by Anderson Cooper.
 These fall conversations will be facilitated by Jason Perry and open to the media.